 The purpose of the Comprehensive Literacy State Development Grant (CLSD) grant is to award competitive grants to local education agencies (LEAs) to advance literacy skills, including pre-literacy skills, reading, and writing, for all children from birth through grade 12, with a special emphasis on disadvantaged children, including children living in poverty, English learners, and children with disabilities.
-Schools with Comprehensive Intervention Required or Urgent Intervention Required - Academics labels are eligible.
+Schools with Comprehensive Intervention Required - Academics labels are eligible.